Brief overview of insolvency proceedings

 Despite the insolvency proceedings, some securities remain particularly effective.

-Firstly, the encumbered assets were, prior to the opening of insolvency proceedings, transferred as guarantee outside of the debtor’s estate.
-These assets are, therefore, outside the scope of insolvency proceedings, allowing the creditor to freely enforce its security.
-This is the case of fiducie, Dailly assignment of receivables and leasing.4
+First, the encumbered assets were, prior to the opening of insolvency proceedings, transferred as a guarantee outside the debtor’s estate.
+These assets are therefore outside the scope of insolvency proceedings, allowing the creditor to freely enforce its security.
+This is the case with fiducie, Dailly assignment of receivables and leasing.

 Secondly, the encumbered assets appear necessary for the purpose of the efficient conduct of the proceedings or the pursuit of the debtor’s business activity.
-During safeguard and reorganisation proceedings, the supervising judge may, therefore, authorise the payment of debts incurred prior to the proceedings to obtain the return of such assets.
-This is the case of fiducie, retention right and leasing.5
+During safeguard and reorganisation proceedings, the supervising judge may therefore authorise the payment of debts incurred prior to the proceedings to obtain the return of such assets.
+This is the case for fiducie, retention right and leasing.

-Thirdly, in case of sale of the business as a whole in reorganisation or liquidation proceedings, liability for special securities over immoveable and moveable assets guaranteeing the repayment of a loan granted to the business for the financing of the encumbered asset shall be conveyed to the new purchaser of the business.
+Thirdly, in case of sale of the business as a whole in reorganisation or liquidation proceedings, liability for special securities over immovable and movable assets guaranteeing the repayment of a loan granted to the business for the financing of the encumbered asset shall be conveyed to the new purchaser of the business.

 Corporate groups within insolvency proceedings

-Major enhancements to handle corporate groups in insolvency have been introduced by the Macron Law.6
+Major enhancements to handle corporate groups in insolvency have been introduced by the Macron Law.

 A debtor can request the transfer to another court and, in particular, to a specialised court.

-The Regulation (EC) 1346/20009 on insolvency proceedings applies in all member states (except Denmark) and establishes the principle that main insolvency proceedings may be opened in the member state where the debtor has its centre of main interests (COMI).
+Most of the provisions of Regulation (EU) No. 2015/848 of 20 May 2015 on insolvency proceedings became effective on 26 June 2017.
+The Regulation applies in all member states (except Denmark) and establishes the principle that main insolvency proceedings may be opened in the member state where the debtor has its centre of main interests.

 Since the financial crisis in 2008, very few large restructurings have been implemented through defensive or hostile safeguard proceedings.
 Most of them have been negotiated through amicable proceedings, which have progressively become the customary frame for negotiations between companies, the lenders and their shareholders.
 The introduction of pre-packaged proceedings contributes to the development of these proceedings by strengthening their efficiency through a cramdown of dissenting minority creditors in accelerated (financial) safeguard.

-The pre-pack sale, recently introduced, perfectly supplements the toolkit and largely improves the conditions of the sale of distressed businesses in terms of number of employees and proceeds obtained for the creditors.
+The pre-pack sale perfectly supplemented the toolkit and improved largely the conditions of the sale of distressed businesses in terms of number of employees and proceeds obtained for the creditors.